gardener/gardener-extension-provider-alicloud/docs/usage/usage.md

 > [!Note]
 > For Alicloud OSS, if the retention policy is not locked within 24 hours of its creation, the policy becomes invalid.
 > Moreover, retention period can only be extended when retention policy is locked.

+## Bring Your Own Infrastructure

+Gardener supports using pre-existing Alibaba Cloud VSwitches and Security Groups instead of creating and managing them automatically.
+See [Bring Your Own Infrastructure](./bring-your-own-infrastructure.md) for details.